jeabraham/hubitat-ac-solar-setback/README.md

 1. At sunset−5 h, export = 0.8 kW → below High (even if air conditioner is on 0.8 kW + 2.5 kW < 3.5kW), keep checking.
 2. Cloud passes, export jumps to 1.2 kW; if AC is on `measuredExport = 1.2 + 2.5 = 3.7 kW` → >3.5 kW → lower setpoint by 2°.
 3. Cloud returns, export drops to 0.05 kW; `measuredExport = 0.05 + 2.5 = 2.55 kW` → still >Low threshold (0.1 kW) → no restore until below 0.1 kW.
-4. The air conditioner succesfully cools the house the extra 2°, so turns off.
+4. The air conditioner successfully cools the house the extra 2°, so turns off, AC_load goes to zero.
+Export increases by 2.5 kW but export + AC_load does not change.
 5. As the sun lowers, the export again falls to 0.05 kW; `measuredExport = 0.05 + 0 = 0.05 kW` → <0.1 kW → restore original setpoint.
 5. Sunset arrives: if still lowered, setpoint resets automatically, monitoring stops.